Monday, June 16, 2025

 John Doriot

 John Doriot is an award-winning author and poet.
-He has authored fifteen books and won six Georgia Independent Author of the Year Awards, of which two were for poetry collections.
-He has contributed poetry to WestWard Quarterly and Poems for Tomorrow.
+He has written seventeen books and has received seven Georgia Independent Author of the Year Awards from 2022 to 2025.
+Three of those awards were for collections of poetry.

 Follow Feed the Holy